parthpatel2811/parth_vlsi_workshop/README.md

 # contents
 1.Introduction

-2.Day1-Introduction to open source eda tool(openlane) and PDK(skywater130nm) and synthesis of RTL
+2.Day1-Inception of open-sourceEDA,openLANE and sky130 PDK

-3.Day2-Floorplan and Powerplan.
+3.Day2-Good floorplan vs bad floorplan and introdution to library cells

-4.Day3-Cell design using Magic Layout and Ngspice characterization.
+4.Day3-Design library cell using magic layout and ngspice charaterization

-5.Day4-Pre-layout timing analysis and importance to good clock tress(i.e minimum skewness).
+5.Day4-Pre-layout timing analysis and importance of good clock tress

-6.Day5-Final steps for RTL2GDS flow.
+6.Day5-Final steps for RTL2GDS using tritonRoute and openSTA
 # Introduction
 OpenLane is an open-source ASIC (Application-Specific Integrated Circuit) flow that facilitates the design and implementation of digital integrated circuits.
 It provides a complete RTL-to-GDSII (Register Transfer Level to Graphic Data System II) flow, leveraging various open-source EDA (Electronic Design Automation) tools.
 Developed by Efabless Corporation.
-# Day1-Introduction to open source EDA tool(openlane)
+# Day1-Inception of open-sourceEDA,openLANE and sky130 PDK

 Follow this command

 1.cd Desktop